-There should no longer be any form of doubt whatsoever regarding Leo Austria and his ability to coach, coming from none other than June Mar Fajardo himself.
+There should be no more doubts regarding Leo Austria and his ability to coach, according to June Mar Fajardo himself.

-The PBA’s only nine-time MVP stood up for his ‘Pops’ yet again after the long-time mentor deflected all the credit to his players anew following a successful Philippine Cup title defense against a long-time rival in TNT on Sunday night.
+The PBA’s only nine-time MVP stood up for his ‘Pops’ yet again after the long-time mentor deflected all the credit to his players, following a successful Philippine Cup title defense against long-time rival TNT on Sunday night.

 “Magaling talaga si Coach Leo,” he said in the postgame presser of their 92-77 win in Game 6 of the Finals at the SM Mall of Asia Arena in Pasay City.

-It was actually Austria who was asked a question about staying undefeated in the Finals of the league’s most prestigious conference, but Fajardo quickly interjected and rained down praises for the decorated bench tactician.
+It was actually Austria who received a question about staying undefeated in the Finals of the league’s most prestigious conference.
+However, Fajardo quickly interjected and rained praises on the decorated bench tactician.

-It’s as if the soft-spoken Cebuano had been meaning to say all that about his four-time PBA Press Corps Coach of the Year awardee, who, like what he had done in the past, attributed their recent success to all of the Beernen.
+It’s as if the soft-spoken Cebuano had been waiting to celebrate the four-time PBA Press Corps Coach of the Year awardee, who — as he had done in the past — attributed their recent success to all of the Beernen.

 “Dahil sa kanila, nagmukha na naman akong magaling,” said Austria as he gave a short speech in the middle of their celebration at center court.